Arlodotexe/windows-interact/README.md

 ---
 New in this version (1.1.8):
  - Added `Win.process.getPidByWindowTitle()`
+ - `Win.PowerShell()` now has a built in session manager!
+   - `Win.PowerShell.addCommand()` to issue a new command
- - Added `Win.PowerShell.addCommand()` and `Win.PowerShell.end()` as part of the new PowerShell session manager
+   -  `Win.PowerShell.end()` to end a session
  - New options for `Win.PowerShell()`'s `options` parameter:
    - `keepAlive` - Do not end the child process when the command(s) are completed
    - `ID` - Assign an identity to this PowerShell session in order to issue a new command or end it at a later time.

  What's changed:
  - Adjusted `Win.process.kill()` to allow killing by PID
- - LOTS of fixes to how `Win.PowerShell()` collects output and error with multiple commands
+ - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~90% quirk-free!
+Still working on it, but it's _much_ better than last version.

  What's next:
  - I'm working on a PowerShell session manager.
 It's pretty early, but it's already in use internally by Win.stopAudio().